rishabh-ink/voxel-hologram/readme.md

 5. Run Hologram as usual, pointing to your modified Hologram configuration file. [:flashlight:](https://github.com/rishabhsrao/voxel-hologram-example/blob/master/tasks/style-doc.js#L15-L19)

 For further reference, see the [Voxel Hologram Example](https://github.com/rishabhsrao/voxel-hologram-example) project.

+## :leaves: Additional renderers

+In addition to supporting the default [Hologram renderers](https://github.com/trulia/hologram#custom-code-example-renderers), Voxel Hologram adds the following renderers:

+* `css_example` Displays your CSS in a CSS snippet block.
+Does not execute it.
+* `html_display_only_example` Displays your HTML in a HTML snippet block.
+Does not execute it.
+* `html_execute_only_example` Executes your HTML on the page.
+Does not display it.
+* `js_display_only_example` Displays your JS in a JS snippet block.
+Does not execute it.
+* `js_execute_only_example` Executes your JS on the page.
+Does not display it.
+* `jsx_display_only_example` Displays your JSX in a JSX snippet block.
+Does not execute it.
+* `jsx_execute_only_example` Executes your JSX on the page.
+Does not display it.

 ## :rowboat: Get started